 Every book on parenting will tell you that life forever changes after the birth of a child.
-So parents of twins or higher-order multiples (triplets or more) can feel as if they've left the hospital and arrived home on a different planet.
+So parents of twins (or triplets or more!) can feel as if they've left the hospital and arrived home on a different planet.

-Some of the differences in lifestyle that multiple births will require are easy to anticipate.
+Some of the differences in lifestyle that multiple births bring are easy to prepare for.
 Standards for household neatness will likely have to relax for a few years, unless you can afford to hire a house-cleaning service.
-You'll get a lot less sleep, as multiple babies require frequent feeding and care at night.
+You'll get a lot less sleep, as multiple babies mean frequent feeding and care at night.

-The financial impact also can be significant.
-Any costs associated with newborns — for diapers, clothing, food and medication, high chair, toys, car seats, etc. — are exponentially higher.
-Even the cost of health care for the delivery of twins is four times higher than with a single birth.
+Costs also can be high.
+Those that come with newborns — for diapers, clothes, food and medicine, high chairs, toys, car seats, etc. — will be higher.
+Even the cost of health care for the delivery of twins is more than with a single birth.
 Add to this the cost of expanded living space, a larger vehicle, and possibly part-time help in the home.
 One partner may even need to give up an income to stay home and take care of the babies.

-Also, because of the high rate of disability in kids born as part of higher-order births, particularly those born prematurely, there's the possibility of having to manage the costs associated with caring for a child with a lifelong disability.
+Also, kids born as part of higher-order births (triplets or more) have a higher rate of disability, especially if they're born prematurely.
+So there's the possibility of having to manage the costs associated with caring for a child with special needs.

-Though some stores give discounts for families who have twins or higher-order multiples, larger-scale donations of formula and diapers from major manufacturers are more rare than they once were.
+Some stores give discounts for families with multiples, but large-scale donations of formula and diapers from major manufacturers are much less common than they once were.
 At the same time, family and friends with babies, social service agencies, nonprofit groups, and support groups can be good sources of hand-me-downs and can help you meet the needs of your babies.

 Some changes may come as more of a surprise.
 Having less time for each individual baby can make you feel guilty or sad.
 These emotions can become even more complex if you already have other children.
-Any stress and fatigue associated with caring for your kids can sometimes have an impact on your relationship with your partner.
+Any stress and tiredness associated with caring for your kids can sometimes have an effect on your relationship with your partner.

 Yet despite all of the challenges, multiples also bring great rewards.
-You'll get the unique chance to love several babies at once and marvel at the relationship between them, which is a very special one.
+You'll love several babies at once and marvel at the relationship between them, which is a very special one.
 And there's a fascination surrounding multiples that is hard to deny.

 Volunteers could bring food, bathe babies, shop, clean, or babysit while you nap or get out of the house.
 They can even run errands for you.
-But also consider how comfortable you'll feel having other caretakers in the house, which can compromise your feeling of intimacy and privacy with your family.
+But also consider how comfortable you'll feel having other caretakers in the house.

 Even though there's no one right way to raise your multiples, it might help to see what other parents have done.
 Look for a support group for parents of multiples in your town.

-It's possible to nurse two babies simultaneously, but it may take some time to master.
+It's possible to nurse two babies at the same time, but it may take some time to master.
 So if you choose to breastfeed, consider talking with a lactation consultant, who can show you basic positions to help you nurse your babies either two at a time or singly.
 It may also be helpful to pump and store breast milk so that your partner or other caregivers can help with the feedings.

 Bottle-feeding may take some of the pressure off exhausted mothers, especially if you have more than two infants to feed.
 Some mothers use a combination of breast- and bottle-feeding to keep some of the benefits of nursing while still getting help with feedings.
-Whatever way you choose to feed your babies, you may want to track the feeding schedule on a bulletin board to make sure every baby gets enough.
+Whatever way you choose to feed your babies, you may want to keep track of the feeding schedule.

 - Bathing multiple babies can be quite a challenge.
 Some parents bathe their children separately in the interests of both safety and one-on-one time.
-For higher-order multiples, though, this may be impractical.
-Your best bet is to recruit some help during bathtime.
+If you have triplets or more, though, this may be impractical.
+Your best bet is to get some help during bathtime.
 When the infants are older, it will become easier to bathe more than one at a time.

 - Dressing your babies in the first few months doesn't have to be a big production.
 Some parents color-code wardrobes to see at a glance whose clothes belong to whom.
 It may make sense to have multiples share some basic items of clothing, such as sleepers.
 As the babies get older, it becomes more important to give them their own clothes and establish their unique identities.

 - Sleeping is necessary for your sanity!
 Call on your helpers so you can get an occasional nap.
-Even if you get your babies on a synchronized sleep schedule, you'll only get a few hours of sleep at a time.
-This will not give you the resources you need to care for your babies.
+Even if you get your babies on a synchronized sleep schedule, you might get only a few hours of sleep at a time.

 Many parents alternate "night shift" feedings and take turns napping.
 You might also consider waking and feeding all the babies when one wakes up in the night.
 This helps you coordinate your babies' schedule and minimize your wake-ups.

 Try to sleep when your babies do.
-Though it can be difficult to let go of the thousand other things you need to do, remember that your well-being is crucial to your ability to take care of your babies.
+Though it can be hard to let go of the thousand other things you need to do, remember that your well-being is key to your ability to take care of your babies.

-It can be impossible to tell multiple babies apart when they first come home, so don't feel guilty if you mix yours up at first.
+It may be hard to tell multiple babies apart when they first come home.
 Many parents leave the hospital bracelets on or get new ones.
 Others paint each child's big toenail a different color or color-code their clothes.
 As your babies mature and their personalities develop, it will be easier to tell the difference between them.